-White spots on teeth can be worrisome if you do not know how they got there or how to treat them.
-On top of that, white spots on your teeth can be unsightly and your confidence can take a hit.
+White spots on your teeth can be worrisome if you do not know how they got there or how to treat them.
+On top of that, white spots on your teeth can be unsightly, which can take a toll on your confidence.
 These spots are typically a cosmetic issue but can turn into a health concern.
-The untreated result being tooth deterioration.
+If it goes untreated, the problem can lead to tooth deterioration.

-There are various methods by which a dentist can get rid of the calcium deposits from your teeth.
+There are various methods by which a dentist can get rid of calcium deposits from your teeth.
 Your dentist might whiten the teeth to remove calcium deposits by concealing the discoloration.
 If the whitening process does not work, there are a few more options.
 There is the air abrasion procedure, in which your dentist will use a device that blows crystal particles towards the calcium deposit.
-Any remaining spots will be fixed with filling material.
-This professional treatment is called microabrasion, this is a process where the dentist rubs a mixture of pumice and acid on the teeth to get rid of white teeth spots.
-However, if the white spots are very large microabrasion might not be a viable option.
-In that case, a porcelain crown or a cap would be needed to cover up the spot or spots.
+They can fix any remaining spots with filling material.
+This treatment of white spots is called microabrasion; this is a process where the dentist rubs a mixture of pumice and acid on the teeth to get rid of white teeth spots.
+However, if the white spots are very large, microabrasion might not be a viable option.
+In that case, a porcelain crown or a cap is necessary to cover up the spot or spots.

 Do your best to avoid acidic and sugary drinks and foods that can damage your tooth enamel.
-If you wear braces then you must make additional effort to take excellent care of your teeth so that when the braces are removed to expose your straightened teeth, you do not catch sight of unpleasant spots on your tooth.
+If you wear braces, you must take additional steps to take excellent care of your teeth so that when the braces are removed to expose your straightened teeth, you don’t have to worry about unpleasant spots.